ArpanMaheshwari144/ArpanMaheshwari144.github.io/README.md

-# ArpanMaheshwari144.github.io
+# Personal Website

 # [ArpanMaheshwari144.github.io](https://arpanmaheshwari144.github.io)
-Arpan Maheshwari | Web Developer.
+Arpan Maheshwari | Web Developer | Front-End Developer.

-# Visit <a href="https://arpanmaheshwari144.github.io/" target="_blank">arpanmaheshwari144.github.io</a> to know more.
+# Visit <a href="https://arpanmaheshwari144.github.io/" target="_blank">arpanmaheshwari144.github.io</a> to know more about me.

 # You can also read the [**blog**](https://arpanmaheshwari144.github.io/blog.html).